muratk5n/thirdwave/en/README.md

 ---

 Kamala attacked JB now she is VP.
-Actually attacking can be more fruitful, because if picked as VP candidate that can sell better, the message would be 'see even my biggest detractor is in my corner now'.
+Actually attacking can be more useful, because if picked as VP candidate that can sell better, the message would be 'see even my biggest detractor is in my corner now'.

 ---